best data visualization tool

 9. Infogram

-Infogram does not need its users to have design skills to create striking infographics and charts in less time.
+Infogram does not require its users to have design skills to create striking infographics and charts in less time.
 It gives many design templates, icons, pictures, maps and charts options to customers.

 Benefits